 - During driving, some potholes and obstacles damage the fabric texture and steel fiber structure inside.
 It is the tire bulge cause that many drivers face.

-- When you often carry overloaded stuff or people for a long drive, the extra weight causes the bubble on sidewall of tire.
+- When you often carry overloaded stuff or people for a long drive, the extra weight causes a bubble on the sidewall of the tire.

 - One of the reasons comes from patching the tire without standards.
-As grinding too much inside the tire, it will make the patching area thinner than other locations.
-In this case, if you inflate the tire too much, it will make the tire bulging sidewall.
+As grinding too much inside the tire, it will make the patching area thinner than in other locations.
+In this case, if you inflate the tire too much, it will make the tire bulge sidewall.